 - Tax exemption: Startups are free from paying income taxes for three years.
 However, they must be certified by the Inter-Ministerial Board to receive these benefits (IMB).
 Startups that were formed on or after April 1, 2016, are eligible for an income tax exemption.

 In the last decade, the Indian government has pushed for the growth of startups.
-Various government-created business-friendly regulations which have resulted in the rise of startups in a variety of industries.
+Various government-created business-friendly regulations have resulted in the rise of startups in a variety of industries.

 Through their unique ideas, these firms have helped to bridge the gap between people from various financial backgrounds.
 Thousands of people have been employed as a result of their efforts, and they have had a significant impact on society.